What we should have Learned from the Pandemic

 Lesson # 4: Deal with the Changes:

+As inflation soars, companies are looking to make efficiences, including reducing staff numbers.
 During restructures or M and As, I always talk about the Change Curve and how important it is to acknowledge how you feel, accept the situation and start to move on to make decisions as quickly as possible.
 Once people are able to change their attitude to move beyond the blaming phase and start to channel the anger, they are able to create real positive changes.
 Learning tools and techniques to overcome the anxiety, shock and confusion is really useful to accept what’s happening and to start to move forward.
 Anyone familiar with the book ‘Man’s Search for Meaning’ by the late Viktor E. Frankl, who survived the concentration camps of World War 2, will know his most famous quotations, including “Everything can be taken from a man but one thing: the last of the human freedoms — to choose one’s attitude in any given set of circumstances, to choose one’s own way.”
 And “When we are no longer able to change a situation, we are challenged to change ourselves.”

 Lesson # 5: Be Thankful:

 By now, most of us have either had Covid-19, may be suffering from Long Covid, and know someone who has sadly passed away from the virus, or tragically from a disease, which was not detected due to routine scans being cancelled.
 If you don’t have a faith, learning to live in the present moment, really appreciating and being thankful for what you do have today, as opposed to what you don’t have, can help you cope with all the bad news and distress.
 Watching the horrors of the war unfold in Ukraine is making people put their relatively insignificant problems into context.